dmckinnon/stitch/README.md

 I started this project at suggestion from a colleague to learn in-depth, from scratch, more about computer vision.
 Specifically, I wanted to learn, really learn, what features were, how they worked, how they were used, how you transformed between images, etc, and the various 'tool' algorithms computer vision engineers use, like RANSAC and Levenberg-Marquardt.
 The solution here is not the best solution.
 It is not optimised for efficiency, or beauty, or anything.
 I just coded it to work, and be understandable.
 But it does indeed work, and I learnt a lot doing it, and I hope anyone reading this can too.
 I encourage you to read the reference texts I give, learn the theory, and perhaps try to write the algorithms yourself, and compare results with what I have.
 Another good thing to try is to tweak the parameters I mention below, to 'retune' my solution, so to speak, and see how the results differ.
 I'll mention any specifically that I think would be good to try.
 A good dataset to work with, that was made to test panography programs, is Adobe's [panorama dataset]( https://sourceforge.net/projects/adobedatasets.adobe/files/adobe_panoramas.tgz/download).

-As you read through the code, it's good to use this as a reference g

 # Components
 So to get a panorama, you take a photo of something, say a mountain, and then you turn a bit and take another photo, maybe of the side of the mountain and the sunset next to it.
 And then some magical stuff happens and la-di-da, out pops the two images made nicely into one, such that you can't even see the join (hopefully).
 So what happens under the hood?
 I'll talk specifically about the case for two pictures, but it easily generalises - or iterates.
 Get the panorama from the two images, stitch in a third, and repeat.

 In broad terms, we need to find what the images have in common, find a way to match those bits up, and then make sure that way works for everything else as well.
 More specifically, for each of the images, we need to find distinct features in them, create descriptors of those features so that we can potentially find that same feature elsewhere, try to match the features between the images, create a way of transforming from one image to the other based on how these matches line up, and then perform this transform for every pixel.

-Here is how I have broken down my code into components, based on the above:
+Here is how I have broken down my code into components, based on the above.
+Each section will have a brief header about the topic, and then I'll go into more detail.
+It's my explanation of my understanding, but I also have links in these explanations to the theoretical basis and better write-ups.

 ## Feature Detection
 "Features" can be a bit of a vague concept in computer vision, and it certainly was for me at the start.
 Just call some OpenCV function and magical dots appear on your image!
 But what are they?
 How do you get them?